asmirnov82/Gimpo/README.md

-# Gimpo Data
+# Gimpo
-Gimpo Data was inspired by both Microsoft Data Analysis and Apache Arrow projects.
+Gimpo project was inspired by both Microsoft Data Analysis and Apache Arrow.
 It is intended to provide a set of data structures and building blocks for data analytics.

 Mostly I am going to use it for experimenting with alternative implementation and ideas before proposing change requests into original libraries.

 ## Gimpo DataFrame